 - Each year, between 1st July and 14th August all Clubs will register with the League by providing to the General Secretary details of home pitch or pitches, the age-groups at which teams will be entered, team Managers, team colours, appointed Club Secretary and Safeguarding Officer.

 - The number of players registered by a team shall not exceed twenty save that this does not apply to teams playing in the Under 18 or under 19 age groups.

 - In order to play a match sanctioned by the League, a player must:-At the commencement of the season be registered 48 hours prior to playing the first League game.
-Thereafter players must be registered 48 hours prior to the game concerned.
+Thereafter players must be registered by 5pm the day prior to the game concerned.

 Not be subject to any ban, suspension or restriction imposed by the NWCFA or on any other football body having jurisdiction over the League.